CHRI-Lab/ros2_iotoolbox/src/README.md

 source install/setup.bash
 ___
-### terminal0 record and publish the path of .wav to /audio_filepath
+### terminal 0 record and publish the path of .wav to /audio_filepath

 ros2 run my_pac app
 ___